-This module provides an opportunity to experience current practice in a variety of locations across Hampshire and the Isle of Wight.
+This module provides an opportunity to experience current practice in a variety of locations across Hampshire, the Isle of Wight and surrounding counties.
 Principle providers of placement will be in health or social care settings (with some additional placement opportunities in diverse settings within the private/voluntary/independent sector).
-You will work with an experienced therapist who will be your placement educator for the entire period of the placement.
-You and the placement educator will be allocated a Locality Contact (a member of the academic staff in the School's OT team) who will provide a link to the academic programme and will visit you at least once during the placement.
+You will work with an experienced HCPC registered therapist who will act your placement educator and main point of contact for the entire placement.
+You and the placement educator will be allocated a Locality Contact (a member of the academic staff in the School's OT team) who will provide a link to the academic programme and will meet you at least once during the placement.

 If you apply for and are successful in securing a placement in a diverse, role emerging setting you will be allocated an occupational therapy tutor from the University who will maintain contact with you throughout the placement and will meet with you for practice supervision each week.
 If you apply for and are successful in securing a diverse non-traditional placement, you will be allocated a link tutor from the Occupational Therapy team at the university and will receive a minimum of three support visits/contacts during the placement.

-You are supernumerary to the staff in the service in which you are placed.
+You will be supernumerary to the staff in the service in which you are placed.

 Placement 4 has a focus on you making an active contribution to the assessment and treatment/management of service users in a specific area of practice.
 You will take an active part under supervision of the placement educator who will support you to take responsibility for and work independently with a selected caseload.